-The disqualifying conditions set forth in DoDI 5200.46, Enclosure 4, Appendix 2, Subparagraph 3.b are raised by Applicant's falsification on her Declaration for Federal Employment form (306), signed on August 24, 2017.
-Her claim that she was ignorant of that fact that she was terminated or left by mutual agreement is not credible.
+The disqualifying conditions set forth in DoDI 5200.46, Enclosure 4, Appendix 2, Subparagraph 3.b are raised by Applicant's falsification on her Declaration for Federal Employment form (306), signed on September 26, 2017.
+She admitted her falsification in her Answer.